guilherme-santos/resume/README.md

 *Backend Developer*

-**Main Technologies:** PHP, Symfony, Silex, Golang, MySQL, ElasticSearch, RabbitMQ, Docker, AWS;
+**Main Technologies:** PHP, Symfony, Silex, Golang, Python, MySQL, ElasticSearch, Docker, AWS;

-Development of Car Sharing platform, we're working with microservice where the most part of services are PHP using Symfony or Silex and we're starting some development using Golang.
+Development of Car Sharing platform.
+We're working with microservice over AWS using SQS, ECS, ElasticCache, ElasticSearch, RDS, CloudWatch, etc. Our microservices are developed in Golang, PHP using Symfony or Silex and we also have some projects in Python.
 We're improving our RESTful API and adding new features.

 #### Neoway Business Solution (Jun 2015 - Sep 2016)